ktenzer/openshift-on-openstack-123/README.md

 ## Issue 5: Adding Datasource to Grafana Fails

 When installing the optional Garafana, adding the Prometheus datasource sometimes fails.
 This is an timing issue with the current playbook trying to access a route while its still being activated and will likely be fixed in a future version.
 Simply re-running the playbook resolved the issue and resulted in successful installation.

+## Issue 6: FQDNs cause OCP 3.10 install to fail

+Using FQDNs for masters, nodes or infras breaks OCP 3.10.
+Use short hostname only.
+Also ensure inventory file also only uses short hostname